paulscode/garbageman-vmm/README.md

 # Garbageman VM Manager

-**Easy (hopefully!) setup for running multiple Bitcoin Garbageman nodes on Linux Mint 22.2**
+**Easy (hopefully!) setup for running multiple Bitcoin Garbageman nodes on Linux**

 Run as many Garbageman (a Bitcoin Knots fork) nodes as your computer can handle, each with its own Tor hidden service for maximum privacy.
+Choose between **Containers** (Docker/Podman) for lightweight efficiency or **Virtual Machines** (VMs) for greater stability on some systems.

 <img width="1536" height="1024" alt="image" src="https://github.com/user-attachments/assets/6af100e5-c873-4c26-b848-6a5ecdf17dbc" />